LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 pip install fabric
 ```

-You will need to create a config file in ~/.ssh with the contents, by `vi ~/.ssh/config`
+You will need to create a config file in ~/.ssh with the contents, by `vi ~/.ssh/config`.
+Then will

 ```
 Host <your EC2 instance name>